Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 By default, the projects generated making use of the archetypes provided by the Alfresco SDK 4 are pre-configured to work with a specific database, which is PostgreSQL.

-Anyway, ACS is developed and tested to [support a wide range of platforms and languages]({% link content-services/latest/support/index.md %}).
+Anyway, Content Services is developed and tested to [support a wide range of platforms and languages]({% link content-services/latest/support/index.md %}).
 That includes a set of supported databases.

 In this article, we are going to detail the process to modify a project generated from the SDK's archetypes to use a different database.
 In this case, we're going to show how to configure a project to work with MySQL instead of PostgreSQL.